Hinduism in Pakistan: Community life and status

 In central Punjab, Hindus are a small minority.
 After the partition, Hindus have been converting to Islam under pressure, particularly in Doda village near Sargodha.
 Due to the low population of Hindus in the Central Punjab, many of the Hindus have married Sikhs and vice versa.
 Intermarriages between the Hindus and Sikhs are very common there.

 The Indus river is a holy river to many Hindus, and the Government of Pakistan periodically allows small groups of Hindus from India to make pilgrimage and take part in festivities in Sindh and Punjab.
 Rich Pakistani Hindus go to India and release their loved ones' remains into the Ganges.
 Those who cannot afford the trip go to Churrio Jabal Durga Mata temple in Nagarparkar.

 Education and literacy rates

 According to Pakistan's National Council for Justice and Peace (NCJP) report the average literacy rate among Hindu (upper caste) is 34 percent, Hindu Scheduled Caste is 19 percent, compared to the national average of 46.56 percent.
 According to a 2013 survey conducted by the Pakistan Hindu Seva Welfare Trust, the literacy rate among Scheduled Caste Hindus in Pakistan is just 16%.
 The survey noted that majority of the scheduled caste Hindu families do not send their girl children to schools due to the fear of forced conversion.
-Pakistan belongs to those nations who have the world's worst literacy rate, which is the main reason for its slow agricultural growth and sluggish economy.
-Pakistan's literacy rate is ranked 113 in a total of 120 countries.
-This is a huge issue for the country and its economic development.